 Proshare Analyst Services Unit made this confirmation in its report in

 This is coming on the heels of a directive by Securities and Exchange Commission (SEC); Apex Capital Market Regulatory Institution in Nigeria contained in its official website requesting that Transcorp should hold an Extraordinary General Meeting (EGM) to inform its shareholders about the challenges it is facing and efforts made so far.

 The list of quoted firms ProshareÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¢ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¡Ãƒâ€šÃ‚Â¬ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¾Ãƒâ€šÃ‚Â¢s Analyst Services Report confirmed have not released their results for the past one year or had declared quarterly results for year 2008 and withheld that of year 2007 Audited include, Unity Bank Plc, embattled Wema Bank Plc, and Champions Breweries Plc; which only released their Audited result for year 2007 respectively.

-Others are Ashaka Cement Plc, National Sports Lottery Plc and NCR (Nigeria) Plc whose last results were their year 2007 Audited.
+Others are Ashaka Cement Plc, National Sports Lottery Plc and NCR (

 Also among the pack are conglomerates like Chellarams Plc, John Holt Plc and SCOA Nigeria Plc whose results were year 2007 respectively for Chellarams and John Holt and SCOA last result was Second quarter (Q2) of year 2007.